-In the late 1970s, a group of women created a squat in an empty building and made this space available to women fleeing abuse.
+In the late 1970s, a group of women created a squat in an empty building and gave shelter to women fleeing abuse.
 Although this refuge was not official, local housing workers and police referred women and their children there.

-Over the years we have built close partnerships with agencies such as housing and the police to ensure the best outcomes for women and their children.
+Over the years we have built close working partnerships with agencies such as housing and the police to ensure the best outcomes for women and their children.

 Over the years, we have received funding for projects supporting women and young girls around forced marriage, female genital mutilation and gang violence.
 We continue to provide specialist support services in these areas.